d-graz/Redundancy-Maker/README.md

 If the answers to one of the previous questions is yes and you want to find a "substitute" to the proprietary ZFS file-system, then maybe this tool is for you.
 *Redundacy-Maker* is a **very** simple, flexible and lightweight tool that aims to replicate what is called *disk mirroring* or *RAID-1* on a "standard" filesystem, like *ext4*, so that your data is always accesible.

+---

+## Warning
+You should **always** have an off-site backup of your important data in order to prevent natural disasters or hardware/software failure.\
+**I will not take any responsibility for any data-loss caused by malfunction/not appropriate use of the softare**.

+---

 ## Table of content
 1. [Introduction](#introduction)
 2. [Installation](#installation)